qraimbault/vue-js-starter-scss/docs/README.md

 ## Style

-All your style should be located in the `src/scss` directory.
+All you view/component specific styles should be placed in a file named exactly like the component, in the same directory.

-There is 3 sub-directories:

-- `global` for your reset, mixins, variables, functions.
-- `views` for your view specific styles.
-- `components` for your components specific styles.
+You can place project-specific style in `src/scss` and import it from the component specific styles (see example in `src/components/Index).

 You should import styles in the `<script>` tag in each component.